gotoco/blog/source/_posts/post_title-Livepatching_the_kernel.md

 #### Livepatching implementation
 Current live-patching implementation is a combination of two techniques: kPatch and kGraph.
 The first upstream version uses the technique of stopping the machine during the patching.
 Later this approach was replaced with a more complicated implementation which was able to do incremental patching without the need of suspending a machine.
-Movie from stop machine approach to incremental patching required some additional changes in the kernel itself (see Live-patching challenges).
+Move from stop machine approach to incremental patching required some additional changes in the kernel itself (see Live-patching challenges).

 #### Patching the function
 As we saw earlier the most reliable way to patch function actually jumps to the new/patched function body.
 After execution of the new function is done, return to the caller address.